Brereton C. Jones: Later life

 At the end of his term as governor, Jones retired to Airdrie Stud.
 He started Commonwealth Broadcasting and joined with partners to purchase several radio and television stations in Kentucky and Tennessee.
 He remained a public advocate of campaign finance reform and health care reform and was a supporter of posting the Ten Commandments in public schools.

-Jones talked openly of running for governor in 2003 but did not enter the race.
 In 2004, he founded the Kentucky Equine Education Project (KEEP), an organization dedicated to educating the public about Kentucky's horse industry and lobbying the General Assembly for more horse-friendly legislation.
 He served as chair of KEEP from 2004 to 2011.

 In October 2016, Jones was the recipient of the inaugural Industry Vision Award for "significant contributions to Kentucky's horse industry."

+Jones died on September 18, 2023, from a long-illness at his Airdrie Stud Farm in Midway, Kentucky, at age 84.
+His casket was laid in state at the Kentucky State Capitol on September 25.
+His funeral was held two days later at Forks of Elkhorn Baptist Church in Midway and was followed by a private burial.